hermann77/docker-by-example/mariadb-on-docker-apache-php-on-host/index.md

 # MySQL-Knowledge, some ones related to docker

+## After restart container the created databases still be there.
+But the GLOBAL MySQL-variables (like long_query_time) are lost.

 ## Connect to MariaDB in container
 ```mysql -u root -h127.0.0.1 -P3306 --protocol=TCP -p```